 - Assessment and services planning – Participates with other providers in assessing needs and developing a comprehensive service plan for your family.

-- Problem resolution – Assists in gaining access to services; assists in resolving issues which prevent your family from receiving needed treatment, rehabilitation and support services.
+- Problem resolution – Assists in gaining access to services; assists in resolving issues that prevent your family from receiving needed treatment, rehabilitation and support services.

 Informal support network building – With the parent’s permission and cooperation, builds an informal support network for the child and family.